ZetaRift/PinchyBot-3/README.md

 "FontSize" Integer: Font size for the bot's text

-"Greet" Boolean: For the bot to greet a joining user, true will greet users, false wil omit greets
+"Greet" Boolean: For the bot to greet a joining user, true will greet users, false will omit greets